K0UO and V31KW Steve "SKY" Walz Also see V31KW on QRZ.

 Good DX and 73's

-The Tower is 195ft FCC Tower number #1216715', just east of ther Walz Airport "4KS" yes it is painted and has lights.
+The New Tower is 195 ft FCC Tower number #1216715, just east of ther Walz Airport "4KS" yes it is painted and has lights.

 KanOkla Intertie Repeater System is one of our projects, see the Map at http://www.statelineskywarn.com/coverage.html